13. Sleepy foal disease (polyarthritis)

-The immune system of foals does not function adequately in the first hours after birth.
-As a result, invading bacteria can reach the body cavities via the bloodstream.
-The abdominal-, chest- and cerebral cavity may become inflamed.
-This will prove fatal.
-An inflammation of the joint cavities in young foals often leads to permanent changes so that foals suffering from polyarthritis become unsuitable for equestrian sports at a later age.
-The more colostrum a foal has had, the less acute these early infections.
-They are generally spared meningitis, pleurisy and peritonitis.
-But joints will become affected for as long as the resistance is not at its optimum.
+In the first hours after a foal’s birth, invading bacteria can reach the body cavities via the bloodstream: the abdominal-, chest- and cerebral cavity.
+But the joint cavities may also become inflamed.
+Peritonitis, pleurisy and meningitis will prove fatal.
+Septic arthritis often leads to permanent changes in the joint so that young foals suffering from polyarthritis become unsuitable for equestrian sports at a later age.
+The more colostrum a foal has had, the less acute early infections.
+So a clean environment during birth and an early intake of lots of colostrum are of vital interest to foals.

 examination of a new-born foal

-A rapid intake of colostrum is the best way to prevent all kinds of foal diseases.
 The mother mare produces antibodies against the infections that are prevailing on the farm where the foal is born.
-If the mother does not produce any milk or dies during delivery, colostrum from some other mare on the same farm is the best alternative.
-A stock of frozen colostrum is a good solution for such emergency cases.
-Nowadays, one may also opt to buy hyper-immune serum.
-That is blood plasma with antibodies that is administered via a drip.
-It can be used in emergency situations to prevent sleepy foal disease.
+If the mother does not produce any milk, abandons her foal or dies during delivery, colostrum from some other mare on the same farm is the best alternative.
+A stock of frozen colostrum is a solution for such emergencies.
+Nowadays, one may opt to buy hyper-immune serum.
+That is blood plasma with antibodies to be supplied via a drip.
+It can be used in emergency situations to reduce the chance of developing sleepy foal disease.
 It is essential that the hyper-immune serum is administered before the foal falls ill and the body cavities or joints are inflamed.